University of Kent: Colleges

-The university is divided into seven colleges, six colleges named after distinguished scholars and one college after a town.
-Colleges have academic schools, lecture theatres, seminar rooms and halls of residence.
-Each college has a Master, who is responsible for student welfare within their college.
-In chronological order of construction they are:
+The university was formerly divided into eight colleges, six colleges named after distinguished scholars, one college after a town and one named after a student village.
+As of 2025, colleges have been removed from the university's constitutional documents.
+Colleges had academic schools, lecture theatres, seminar rooms and halls of residence.
+Each college had a master, who was responsible for student welfare within their college.
+In chronological order of construction they were:

 The university also has an associate college named Chaucer College.

 There was much discussion about the names adopted for most of the colleges with the following alternative names all in consideration at one point or another: for Eliot: Caxton, after William Caxton; for Keynes: Richborough, a town in Kent; Anselm, a former archbishop of Canterbury; and for Darwin: Anselm (again); Attlee, after Clement Attlee, the post-war Prime Minister; Becket, after Thomas Becket, another former archbishop (this was the recommendation of the college's provisional committee but rejected by the Senate); Conrad; Elgar, after Edward Elgar; Maitland; Marlowe, after Christopher Marlowe; Russell, after Bertrand Russell (this was the recommendation of the Senate but rejected by the council); Tyler, after both Wat Tyler and Tyler Hill on which the campus stands.
 The name for the college proved especially contentious and was eventually decided by a postal ballot of members of the Senate, choosing from: Attlee, Conrad, Darwin, Elgar, Maitland, Marlowe and Tyler.

 (Both Becket and Tyler were eventually used as the names for residential buildings on campuses and the building housing both the Architecture and Anthropology departments is named Marlowe.)

-Each college has residential rooms, lecture theatres, study rooms, computer rooms and social areas.
+Each college had residential rooms, lecture theatres, study rooms, computer rooms and social areas.
 The intention of the colleges was that they should not be just Halls of residence, but complete academic communities.
-Each college (except Woolf) has its own bar, all rebuilt on a larger scale, and originally its own dining hall (only Rutherford still has a functioning dining hall; Darwin's is hired out for conferences and events; Keynes's was closed in 2000 and converted into academic space, but in 2011 Dolche Vita was expanded and became the dining hall for Keynes students in catered accommodation after Keynes's expansion in 2011; and Eliot's was closed in 2006).
+Each college (except Woolf) had its own bar, all rebuilt on a larger scale, and originally its own dining hall (only Rutherford still had a functioning dining hall; Darwin's is hired out for conferences and events; Keynes's was closed in 2000 and converted into academic space, but in 2011 Dolche Vita was expanded and became the dining hall for Keynes students in catered accommodation after Keynes's expansion in 2011; and Eliot's was closed in 2006).
 It was expected that each college (more were planned) would have around 600 students as members, with an equivalent proportion of staff, with half the students living within the college itself and the rest coming onto campus to eat and study within their colleges.
 Many facilities, ranging from accommodation, tutorials and alumni relations, would be handled on a college basis.
 With no planned academic divisions below the Faculty level, the colleges would be main focus of students' lives and there would be no units of a similar or smaller size to provide a rival focus of loyalties.